david2dai/wings/README.md

 WINGS
 =====
 # Introduction
 Welcome to use WINGS (Writing with INtelligent Guidance and Suggestions).
 WINGS is a Chinese input method extended on IBus-Pinyin with intelligent writing assistance.
-It focuses on providing real-time and intelligent suggestions, including syntactic and semantic-relative words and topic-relative sentences, to writers during their writing.
+It focuses on providing real-time and intelligent writing suggestions, including syntacticly and semanticly related words and contextually related sentences, to writers during their writing.

 # Build and Install